We research and explore the coolest ghost towns and historic locations in Ohio!

 Remnants: Roberts Cemetery on the north side of Oregon Rd about 1/3 of a mile east of the GPS coordinates Description: Boetia was a small farming and postal town.
 The known postmasters were J. P. Wood, John Roberts (1829 – 1874), and Civil War veteran Peter W. Shimp (1816 – 1893).
 John married Harriet (Hainline) Roberts (1829 – 1856) and owned the 79-acre farm at Roberts Cemetery which now consists of a mostly wooded lot along Blierdofer Ditch.
 His parents, Joshua Roberts (1796 – 1892) from Virginia and Elizabeth (Beaghler) Roberts (1794 – 1874) from Pennsylvania were early pioneers in the county.
 Peter W. Shimp owned an 80-acre farm on the southwest side of the GPS coordinates.
 He was born in Fairfield County, married Christina (Raudabaugh) Shimp (d.
 1865) in 1840, and had 7 children.
 They moved to Mercer County in 1857.
 We were unable to locate any info on J. P. Wood, but everyone else mentioned in this listing was laid to rest with relatives in Roberts Cemetery.

 Brehm – Liberty Township Post Office: 1890 – 1897 Location: 40.622501, -84.746880 on Wabash Rd along Black Creek between Schaadt Rd and Oregon Rd Remnants: St. Paul’s Lutheran Church and Cemetery at the GPS coordinates, St. Paul’s United Church of Christ Cemetery about 3/4 of a mile south of the GPS coordinates at the intersection of Wabash Rd and Oregon Rd Description: German immigrant John Brehm (1828 – 1907) arrived in the U.S. around 1848 with a fine education and a few years of being a skilled baker.
 He originally settled in Montgomery County, turned into a self-taught farmer, and had 8 children with his first wife Mary (Lower) Brehm.
 John remarried after Mary passed away and had 3 more children with Margaretha Johanna (Bollenbacher) Brehm (1833 – 1897).
 In 1872 John and Margaretha moved their family to a recently purchased 100-acre farm in Mercer County where many other German immigrants were already living.
 A one-room schoolhouse (Liberty Township No. 2) was in the northwest the corner of the intersection of Wabash Rd and Schaadt Rd.
 Philip Kable Sr. (1850 – 1915) was the town’s postmaster and was buried with relatives and other residents in St. Paul’s Lutheran Church Cemetery.
-The congregation formed in 1841 and its first church structure was completed in 1850 next to the cemetery.
+The congregation formed in 1841 and its first church building was completed in 1850 next to the cemetery.
+It is still standing and has had a nice restoration.
 The Brehms donated land and funds for the present St. Paul’s Evangelical Lutheran Church across the road.
 Its congregation and the church are still active, having celebrated their 175th anniversary in 2016.
 John and Margaretha were buried in St. Paul’s United Church Of Christ Cemetery at the intersection of Wabash Rd and Oregon Rd with many relatives.

 Byrds (Birds Station) – Union Township, Mercer County and Jennings Township, Van Wert County Location: 40.688293, -84.456149 on Mercer Van Wert County Line Rd between Shelley Rd and Deep Cut Rd Remnants: none known Description: James Bird donated land for a train station on the Toledo, Cincinnati, & St. Louis Railroad (later the Cincinnati, Hamilton, & Dayton Railroad) on his 31-acre farm on the southwest side of the GPS coordinates in the late 1800s.
 Joseph Bird owned the land when the 1900 county atlas was published.
 The railroad tracks are long gone and the former track bed is only faintly visibly discernible on satellite maps these days.